ouss-emtl/ouss-emtl/README.md

+All my projects were on my Gitlab (https://gitlab-student.centralesupelec.fr/2018elmtilo), I migrated everything on GitHub

 - 👋 Hi, I’m Oussama El m'tili
 - 👀 I’m interested in data and computer science
 - 🌱 I’m currently learning applied mathematics and data science at CentraleSupélec, member of Paris-Saclay university